-Wondering how to go vegan or take on a plant-based diet?
+Wondering how to go vegan, do Veganuary or take on a plant-based diet?
 You’re in good company.
-According to The Vegan Society, the number of vegans in Britain quadrupled between 2014 and 2019.
-And those numbers are only set to boom in the coming years!
+According to The Vegan Society, the number of vegans in the UK quadrupled between 2014 and 2019.
+And those numbers are only set to boom this Veganuary.

 But once you’ve decided to go vegan, how do you do it?
 Whether you’re looking to make the switch for environmental, ethical or health reasons, swapping out animal products for plants can feel restrictive and intimidating.
 Thankfully, by getting clued up on nutrition, pre-planning meals and experimenting with plant-based cooking, a vegan diet can be healthy, affordable and pretty damn tasty, too.